What is the safest way to pay: Writing a check vs. swiping a debit card

 How to keep debit card transactions safe

 Debit cards are linked directly with your checking account and if stolen or hacked, a thief can gain access to all of the funds in your account.
-Whether you’re making payments online or in-person, there are several ways to combat fraud.
+Whether you’re making payments online or in person, there are several ways to combat fraud.

 You should always check your bank statements often and review transactions.
 If you notice anything amiss, report any unauthorized transactions immediately to your financial institution.
 You may also consider filing a police report, which can provide extra support against fraudulent charges.

 Your PIN is your primary method of accessing your debit card, so be sure to keep this to yourself.
 Do not use this number for other things, like your phone passcode, and don’t write it down anywhere.
-If you need cash, be sure to use ATMs at financial institutions instead of public spaces, like a convenience store.
+If you need cash, be sure to use ATMs at financial institutions instead of public spaces, like convenience stores.
 These machines are less likely to be tampered with or have “skimming” devices attached.

 Is paying with a check safe?